ashbb/easy_ebook_maker/tools/table_of_contents.txt

 Change log:
 -----------
+- Nov 13th, 2008: Updated tools and easy_ebook.doctest.
+For using module. (by Vic)
 - Nov 11th, 2008: Added page-link feature.
 - Nov 10th, 2008: Added and edited some usages.
 - Nov 10th, 2008: Moved PATH from program files to easy_ebook.rb. (by Vic)